DiffTORI: Differentiable Trajectory Optimization for Deep Reinforcement and Imitation Learning: Experiments

 The results are shown in Table~\ref{imitation_results1}.
-We find that \model{}+Diffusion Policy achieves the highest success rates consistently across all tasks.
+We find that \model{}+Diffusion Policy achieves the lowest failure rates consistently across all tasks.
+Even though Diffusion Policy has almost saturated on these tasks with very low failure rates, \model{} can still further reduces it.
 Furthermore, irrespective of the base policy used — whether BC-RNN or Diffusion Policy — \model{} always brings noticeable improvement in the performance over the base policy.
 While learning a residual policy does lead to improvements upon the base policy, \model{} shows a significantly greater performance boost.
 In addition, by comparing \model{}+Diffusion Policy with IBC+Diffusion Policy, we find that using the same action initialization for IBC is considerably less effective than using the same action initialization in \model{}.
-In many tasks, even when the base Diffusion Policy already exhibits high success rates, IBC+Diffusion Policy still results in poor performances, indicating the training objective used in IBC actually deteriorates the base actions.
+In many tasks, even when the base Diffusion Policy already exhibits low failure rates, IBC+Diffusion Policy still results in poor performances, indicating the training objective used in IBC actually deteriorates the base actions.

-Note that for the three tasks in Table~\ref{imitation_results1} from Robomimic, we use the default velocity controller from Robomimic.
-We note the use of the velocity controller leads to a small decline in the performance of the Diffusion Policy compared to its performance in the original paper where a positional controller is used.
-Results for using the positional controller can be found in the appendix, where our method performs on par or slightly better than diffusion policy, since the performance of diffusion policy has almost saturated with a positional controller.
-The Push-T task still uses the default position controller as in the diffusion policy paper.